-et 1 blending books
+Set 1 blending books

-itty sheets
+Ditty sheets

-ed ditty books
+Red ditty books

-reen story books
+Green story books

-urple story books
+Purple story books

-nk story books
+Pink story books

-range story books
+Orange story books

-ellow story books
+Yellow story books

-ue story books
+Blue story books

-rey story books
+Grey story books

 The majority of staff within school have been on the official 2 day Read Write Inc training to allow consistent and effective teaching of the scheme.
-The early reading lead ensures that in house training is completed with any new member of staff using the Ruth Miskin online training portal.
-The early reading lead provides regular training and support to staff delivering the programme, holding weekly practice sessions with all reading teachers.
+The reading lead ensures that in house training is completed with any new member of staff using the Ruth Miskin online training portal.
+The phonics lead provides regular training and support to staff delivering the programme.
 Throughout Early Years and Key Stage One, children are taught in small and focussed groups to target their specific needs for phonics, alongside children of the same ability.
 Any children in lower Key Stage Two that still need further phonics teaching and consolidation also engage in daily phonics sessions.

-The groupings are based on Read Write Inc assessments that are carried out at the start of each school year and then continue half termly by the early reading lead who then collates this information and regroups children based on their current skill level allowing progression for most children but repetition and support for those that need more time on a specific set of sounds.
+The groupings are based on Read Write Inc assessments that are carried out at the start of each school year and then continue half termly.
+The phonics lead then collates this information and regroups children based on their current skill level allowing progression for most children but repetition and support for those that need more time on a specific set of sounds.
 This approach allows lessons to be focused and specific to the needs of the children.
-Lessons are taught by both teachers and teaching assistants who are supported by the early reading lead in their delivery.
+Lessons are taught by both teachers and teaching assistants who are supported by the phonics lead in their delivery.
 As children build up their knowledge of sounds they are able to apply their decoding skills to any unfamiliar word, whether it be real or nonsense.
-During lessons each day children will practise their decoding skills by sounding out nonsense words.
+During lessons each day children will practice their decoding skills by sounding out nonsense words.
 Children are unable to rely on existing knowledge of real words, and instead have to use their letter-sound knowledge.
 This is an important part of the Phonics Screening Check that the children complete at the end of year 1.
 We make sure that pupils read books that are closely matched to their increasing knowledge of phonics so that they can be successful and gain confidence.
-Children take home a Read Write Inc scheme reading book that they have been reading in school.
-This book is a decodable book that is matched to the children's phonics knowledge.
-Alongside this, children also take home a Read Write Inc book bag book that matches alongside their reading level which provides children with additional reading practise.
+Children take home a Read Write Inc scheme reading book that they have been reading in school as well as a book bag book that matches alongside their reading level.

 Through the consistent, systematic and daily teaching of the Read Write Inc Phonics programme, our aim is for children to become fluent, confident readers by the end of Key Stage One.
 Children are assessed at the end of Year 1 using a Government Statutory Assessment Tool known as the Phonics Screening Check.
-This screening check confirms whether the child has learnt phonic decoding to an appropriate standard and will identify any sound gaps that the children may need further support with in Year 2.
-The children are assessed one to one by the early reading leader, who is a familiar adult to them.
+This screening check confirms whether the child has learnt phonic decoding to an appropriate standard and will identify any sound gaps that the children may need further support within Year 2.
+The children are assessed one to one by the reading leader, who is a familiar adult to them.
 Those who do not pass the screening check at the end of Year 1 will continue their phonics lessons in Year 2.
 This allows for them to develop their phonics skills ready to retake the screening at the end of Year 2.